WorldBank-Transport/ram-backend/scripts/OSRM import/README.md

 ### Importing .osm file into OSRM

 Download and build the [osrm-backend](https://github.com/Project-OSRM/osrm-backend).
-Link the profile and profile-lib directory in the osrm-backend build directory
+Link the RRA profile, and profile-lib directory of osrm-backend into the build directory

 ```
 ln -s profile.lua ~/osrm-backend/build/profile.lua
-ln -s ~/osrm-backend/lib/ ~/osrm-backend/build/lib/
+ln -s ~/osrm-backend/profiles/lib/ ~/osrm-backend/build/lib/
 ```

 copy or link the osm file in the build directory and make sure it is named map.osm

 Create a .stxxl file which fits your computer configuration.
 See the [wiki](https://github.com/Project-OSRM/osrm-backend/wiki/Running-OSRM) for more details.
 Not stated on the wiki is the 'memory' access_method.
 This is the fastest method but obviously requires enough memory to do the whole process in memory.
 This is the .stxxl file I have used on a 3GB linux machine with the 700MB Guizhou OSM file: